Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the members of the Mind \& Machine Learning Group and Neural and Machine Learning Lab for useful comments throughout the different stages of this research.
+The authors would like to thank the members of the Mind \& Machine Learning Group for useful comments throughout the different stages of this research.
 This research was supported by a ERC Advanced Grant, Generalization in Mind and Machine \#741134.